Fit and Well Logo

 In IgE-mediated reactions, these antibodies identify a specific food (nuts, wheat, etc.) as an allergen and cause an allergic reaction.

-These occurr almost immediately and provoke hives, itching, vomiting and even life-threatening anaphylaxis.
+These occur almost immediately and provoke hives, itching, vomiting, and even life-threatening anaphylaxis.

 Bakers are exposed to wheat flour, and inhaling it provokes a wheat allergy called baker's asthma or rhinitis.